komunitin/stellar-poc/README.md

 ```

 ## Model definition
 This script uses [Stellar](https://stellar.org) testnet to create the accounts and assets in the Stellar network to model a set of local community currencies and accounts.
+This model is a representation in the Stellar network for community currencies, with the following features:
+ - Each community currency has its own asset.
+ - Each user in the community has an account with a balance of the local asset.
+ - Each community currency has an administration account that can fund and manage user accounts.
+ - Each community sets the value of its currency in terms of a global imaginary value (the HOUR).
+ - Community currencies can set trade agreements with other trusted communities, limiting the trade balance.
+ - Users from one community can trade with users from another community, all using only their respective local assets, through a path of previous trade agreements between currencies.

 <img src="./doc/komunitin-stellar-model.svg">